garbagetown/guideline/source_en/ArchitectureInDetail/DataAccessJpa.rst

 | Perform the following settings when transaction manager (JTA) of the application server is to be used.
 | The difference with the case wherein JTA is not used, is explained below.
-| For locations without description, same settings as the case wherein JTA is not used can be performed.
+| For other locations, same settings as the case wherein JTA is not used can be performed.

 - xxx-infra.xml